leassis91/leassis91/README.md

 <a href="https://github.com/leassis91/hackday_ds/">Hackday Competition - Classification Project</a>

 **Project Description**: Amazing experience, my first live competition.
-The goal was to create a machine learning model to predict which individuals will and will not use a bank account.
-The models and solutions developed should provide an indication of the state of financial inclusion in Kenya, Rwanda, Tanzania and Uganda.
+The goal was to develop a machine learning model in order to predict whether users would have a bank account.
+The models and solutions designed should provide an indication of the state of financial inclusion in Kenya, Rwanda, Tanzania and Uganda.
 The dataset is available in [Kaggle](https://www.kaggle.com/competitions/inclusao-financeira-na-africa/data).
 My team managed to end up in 3rd place.

 ***